Plumbing contractors in

 Inspection Schedule

-Rough plumbing inspection before covering work, final inspection upon completion.
-Schedule inspections through Scarborough Code Enforcement minimum 24 hours advance notice.
+Rough plumbing inspection before covering work, final inspection after completion.
+Schedule inspections 24 hours in advance through City Building Department.
+Water heater installations require single inspection after installation.

 Insurance Minimums

-Maine requires $300,000 general liability insurance for licensed plumbers.
+Maine requires minimum $500,000 general liability insurance for licensed plumbers.
 Workers compensation required if employing others.
-Bonding requirements vary by municipality.
+Many municipalities and customers require $1 million coverage.

 How to Get Licensed

-Successfully complete Maine Master Plumber examination covering codes, regulations, and technical knowledge
+Take and pass the Master Plumber examination covering Maine plumbing code, safety regulations, and technical knowledge.

 About This Market